 “Excess” water percolating into the ground from irrigation is an important input to groundwater storage.
 Ironically, “inefficient” irrigation with surface water supports drought groundwater supplies.
 (But it also can deliver more fertilizer, salt and pesticide contaminants to groundwater.)

-In wet years, when surface water is more plentiful, California’s aquifers receive much more recharge from streams as wnd percolation from surface-water irrigated cropland (Figure 2).
+In wet years, when surface water is more plentiful, California’s aquifers receive much more recharge from streams and percolation from surface-water irrigated cropland (Figure 2).
 In dry years, reduced streamflows and surface water deliveries can drastically reduce surface-water recharge to groundwater.
 Farmers instead pump more groundwater to sustain their crops, often at higher irrigation efficiency.

 Some parts of California carefully price surface irrigation water to manage this balance, making surface water less expensive in wetter years to discourage groundwater pumping and encourage recharge from surface water (Vaux 1986, Jenkins 1992).
 If too much water is pumped in wetter years or irrigation becomes too efficient without intentionally recharging saved surface water supplies, groundwater becomes depleted and unavailable during droughts.